 Complete the Jellyfin Setup Wizard

-With Jellyfin installed and running, access the web interface by opening your browser and navigating to http://127.0.0.1:8096 (or replace 127.0.0.1 with your server’s IP address if accessing remotely).
+With Jellyfin installed and running, open http://127.0.0.1:8096 in a browser on the server.
+From another device on the same LAN, replace 127.0.0.1 with the server’s local IP address.
 The welcome screen for initial server setup appears.

 Select Your Preferred Language and Region